 The Project Team

 Chi Baik is the project co-leader, with Wendy Larcombe.
-Chi is a senior lecturer in the Melbourne Centre for the Study of Higher Education (Melbourne CSHE), the University of Melbourne.
+Chi is a Professor in the Centre for the Study of Higher Education (CSHE), the University of Melbourne.
 Her research program centres around the quality of the student experience, and her work in recent years has focused on the development of policies and programs to promote and recognise effective university teaching.

 email: cbaik@unimelb.edu.au